dallaszkorben/diy-greenwall/Wiki/BeforeYouStart/beforeYouStart.md

 ```

 You will need to log out and log in again for this change to take effect.
-And then you cna start the arduino UI again
+And then you can start the arduino UI again